-Particular of the movements in share capital of the Company are set out in note 26 to the Group's consolidated financial statements.
+Particular of the movements in the share capital of the Company during the year ended 31 March 2025 are set out in note 25 to the Group's consolidated financial statements.

 EQUITY-LINKED AGREEMENTS

 No equity-linked agreements were entered into by the Company during the year or subsisted at the end of the year.